Tim-Barton/Tim-Barton.github.io/_posts/2023-05-16-introduction.md

 ### Notes & Addendum

-This site us currently created using [Jekyll](https://jekyllrb.com/) and [Github pages](https://pages.github.com/), so props to those communities for how easy it was to get this going
+This site is currently created using [Jekyll](https://jekyllrb.com/) and [Github pages](https://pages.github.com/), so props to those communities for how easy it was to get this going